-Check out this interview with local boy Andres from Mexico City who tells us all about gay life in Mexico and it's like growing up in the big Mexican capital.
+Check out this interview with local boy Andres from Mexico City who tells us all about gay life in Mexico and what it's like growing up in the big Mexican capital.

 There was a time when the number 41 was considered very bad luck in Mexico.
 The Army used to leave the number 41 out of battalions, and in hospital/hotel rooms, Room #41 would just be skipped out entirely.
 It was so bad that some people would even skip out their 41st birthday completely!